-We also established Apellis Assist, a patient-focused program specifically designed to assist patients with onboarding, product training and ongoing support with pegcetacoplan treatment, and we have built a care educator team to connect directly with PNH patients and their caregivers to provide education and training on the use of pegcetacoplan.
+We also have Apellis Assist, a patient-focused program specifically designed to assist patients with onboarding, product training and ongoing support with pegcetacoplan treatment, and we have built a care educator team to connect directly with PNH patients and their caregivers to provide education and training on the use of pegcetacoplan.

-Our medical affairs team is engaging with physicians through our presence at medical meetings and other in-person engagements when appropriate.
-In December 2021, we participated in the American Hematology Society, or ASH, annual meeting.
-We have initiated an early access program and have already established multiple U.S. sites for patients.
+Our medical affairs team is engaging with physicians through our presence at medical meetings and other in-person engagements.
+In December 2023, we participated in the American Hematology Society, or ASH, annual meeting.
 Sobi will conduct medical affairs activities for systemic pegcetacoplan outside the United States.